elastic/kibana/rfcs/text/0017_url_service.md

 then another plugin uses that locator to navigate to a deep link within the Discover app.

 First, the Discover plugin creates its locator (usually one per app).
+It needs to do this on the client and server.

 ```ts
 const locator = plugins.share.locators.create({